kristov/back-in-plack/README.md

 ## The End

 That is literally and figuratively the end.
 Like WTF else do you need?
-Go banannas adding whatever crap you want after that.
+Go bananas adding whatever crap you want after that.
 Add application builders, factories, design patterns, callback hooks, dispatch logic, MVC, MVP, MVVM...
 Just know that all that crap and nonsense is on *you* - you did that and no one else!